-- a creative writing task focusing on a narrative – the writing sample gives a snap shot of the student’s spelling and vocabulary, sentence structure, text structure (paragraphing, introduction to characters and setting, a complication and a resolution), grammar and punctuation;
+- a creative writing task focusing on a narrative – the writing sample gives a snapshot of the student’s spelling and vocabulary, sentence structure, text structure (paragraphing, introduction to characters and setting, a complication and a resolution), grammar and punctuation;

 Once these assessments are completed they are analysed by the tutor and a program is formulated to meet the needs of each individual student.

 The students are placed in small groups for tutoring, usually based on similar needs and levels.
-Within the class each student has their own program and targets.
+Within the class, each student has their own program and targets.
 Students are given instant feedback on their work in class, both verbal and written, including, constructive criticism and pointers with where to next.